نوع مقاله : مروری

 نویسندگان [English]

-Methods: This study was a systematic review and meta-analysis conducted according to PRISMA guidelines, aiming to compare the incidence of post-anesthesia side effects in high-risk pregnant women undergoing cesarean section who received either carbetocin or oxytocin.
-Comprehensive searches were performed in major databases up to May 2025.
-Data were analyzed using odds ratios and mean differences, and heterogeneity was assessed with the I² statistic.
+Methods: This systematic review and meta‑analysis was performed in accordance with the PRISMA guidelines to compare the incidence of post-anesthesia adverse effects in high‑risk pregnant women undergoing cesarean section who received either carbetocin or oxytocin.
+Studies published in English or Persian was searched up to May 2025 in PubMed, Web of Science, Scopus, ClinicalTrials.gov, Google Scholar, and the Iranian databases of SID and IranDoc.
+Data were synthesized using odds ratios and mean differences, and heterogeneity was assessed using the I² statistic.

 Conclusion: Carbetocin significantly reduces the incidence of headache following anesthesia compared to oxytocin, but no statistically significant differences were observed between the two drugs for other complications including nausea and vomiting, hypotension, abdominal pain, and fever.